AllanLVAF/limaverde.dev/README.md

 For portfolio, refer to my LinkedIn or resumé - those are the right places for that, and they're both on [this very website](https://limaverde.dev)

-And since we're here, here's how to get this server running on a Ubuntu instance:
+And since we're here, here's what was done to serve this static website on a Ubuntu instance:

 1) Spin up your machine and SSH into it (e.g. `ssh -i my-key-pair.pem my-instance-user-name@my-instance-public-dns-name`)